pyne/pyne/docs/usersguide/source_sampling.rst

 be present in the working directory that MCNP5 is run from.
 This file should contain source densities (on the "source_density" tag) and optionally biased source densities (the "biased_source_density" tag).
 An "idum" card must be used in the MCNP5 input file.
-This card should have two arguments.
+This card should have three arguments.
 The first is the sampling mode (0: analog, 1: uniform, 2: user).
 The second is the resample limit for void rejection.
 For a given particle, if a source position is selected in void (MCNP materal 0) the source position is resampled within the selected mesh volume element until either a non-void position is found, or this user-specified limit is researched.
+The third argument should specify the particle type: 1 for neutrons, 2 for photons.

-For example, this "idum" card specifies uniform sampling with a resample limit of 100:
+For example, this "idum" card specifies uniform sampling with a resample limit of 100 with source particles specified as photons:

 .. code-block:: bash

-  idum 1 100
+  idum 1 100 2